System Architecture

 Execution Boundary

 Identical inputs produce identical canonical representations.
-Non-identical inputs cannot collide under deterministic serialization.
+Distinct inputs produce distinct canonical representations prior to hashing.

 2. Rule Identity Resolver